uarizona-fnsv/bootstrap/docs/README.md

 actionLink: /usage/
 features:
 - title: Go Fast
   details: Easy to use css styling lets you design apps quickly.
+It is also extremely light-weight, coming in at less than >200kb, so your apps will literally go faster too.
   image: images/gofast.svg
 - title: Bear Down
   details: Red and Blue coloring will have comrades humming Bear Down as they do their part for the motherland.
   image: images/fist.svg
-- title: Better than UA Bootstrap
+- title: Design Conscious
-  details: We think about UI design tactics, accessibility, and philosophy so that our apps look great and feel good to use.
+  details: UA branding is intended for informational pages, so we tone it down to fit better with expectations for modern web applications.
+When necessary, certain UA Bootstrap features can be implemented on the fly with additional classes.
   image: images/award.svg
 footer: MIT Licensed | Copyright © 2017-present Financial Services Office
 ---